What happened to standardization?

 Conclusions

 Is this actually a problem?
-I’m not sure but I’m sure I have a worse experience due to different platforms being used.
-At work it’s Jira comments that I won’t have seen and in the streaming industry that new show.
+I’m not sure, but I know I have a worse experience due to different platforms.
+At work, it’s Jira comments I won’t have seen, and in the streaming industry, it’s that new show.

 I’m not sure if this problem will go away.
-Many of the digitial services are different because the consumer basicly get’s them all for “free” with only the time switching between the platforms becoming a problem.
+Many of the digital services are different because consumers essentially get them for free, with only the time cost of switching between platforms being a problem.

 This is different for the streaming example.
 I’m not sure how that’s going to turn out but I’m expecting to see a rise in piracy off the back of it.

-In other places the progress is slow, but it is happening, with products like USB which is slowly looking like it will be the connector to rule them all.
+In other places, progress is slow, but it is happening.
+Products like USB are slowly becoming the connector standard to rule them all.